hschauhan/gosync/README.md

 pip install GoSync

+If you want to:

+1. install the latest source from GitHub
+1. enable Google Drive API

-If you want to install the latest source from GitHub, please use the following procedure :
+please use the following procedure :

 https://github.com/arentoine/gosync/wiki